tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ### Client Hello

-To indicate the support for passing Evidence in TLS following the background check model, clients include the evidence_proposal and/or the evidence_request extensions in the ClientHello.
+To indicate the support for passing Evidence in TLS following the Background Check Model, clients include the evidence_proposal and/or the evidence_request extensions in the ClientHello.

-The evidence_proposal extension in the ClientHello message indicates the Evidence types the client is able to provide to the server, when requested using a CertificateRequest message.
+The evidence_proposal extension in the ClientHello message indicates the Evidence types the client is able to provide to the server.

 The evidence_request extension in the ClientHello message indicates the Evidence types the client challenges the server to